syncfusion-content/js-api-docs/api/js/ejGrid.md

 {% highlight html %}

 <script>
-// It is used to set validation to columns during editing
+// It is used to set validation to columns.
-$("#Grid").ejGrid("setValidationToField");
+$("#Grid").ejGrid("setValidation");
 </script>{% endhighlight %}

 ### setValidationToField(fieldName, rules)
 {:#methods:setvalidationtofield}

-Set validation to a field during editing.
+Set validation to a particular field dynamically.

 <table class="params">
 <thead>